mikeyhogarth/duckpond/README.md

 when multiple developers are working on the same project or when projects are inherited by new developers.

-The spec folder has two files
+The spec folder has two files that go through the purpose of this gem in spec form.
+This would be a good place to start, although there is a crash course below.

-* the_problem_spec - this outlines the problems with duck typing
+[the_problem_spec](spec/the_problem_spec.rb) - This outlines the problems with duck typing.
-* the_solution_spec - this demonstrates how duckpond fixes this problem
+[the_solution_spec](spec/the_solution_spec.rb) - This outlines how duckpond gets around these problems.

 ## Installation